lheido/LheidoSMS/README.md

  - Long tap on message : copy message
  - When conversation list is open :
     - On top right menu :
-        - New conversation (coming soon).
+        - New conversation.
         - Settings.
         - Delete old message (keep the last 500 messages by default).
  - When conversation list is hidden :
     - On top right menu :
-        - New conversation (coming soon).
+        - New conversation.
-        - Show contact with contact app.
+        - Show/Create contact with contact app.
         - Settings.

 Screenshots